Francis X. Clooney, S.J.

 - Learning Interreligiously: In the Text, in the World (Fortress, 2018)

-- Reading the Hindu and Christian Classics: Why and How It Matters (University of Virgina Press, 2019),
+- Reading the Hindu and Christian Classics: Why and How It Matters (University of Virginia Press, 2019)

-- Western Jesuit Scholars in India: Tracing Their Paths, Reassessing Their Goals (Brill, 2020)
+- Western Jesuit Scholars in India: Tracing Their Paths, Reassessing Their Goals (Brill, 2020).
+See the PDF flyer about Western Jesuit Scholars in India.

 Support